SEGaither/cosyn-governance/README.md

   * stacked-persona projects
   * project-file persona sets
-  * GPT / LLM systems that load persona instruction files.
-    Public beta, open to community testing and feedback.
+  * GPT / LLM systems that load persona instruction files. v9 is published as a **public beta specification**, open to community testing and feedback.

 All contents in this repository are released under the **MIT license**.